 The Downton effect

 Julian Fellowes is best known as the creator of Downton Abbey.
-His new novel Belgravia is partially set at Montacute House, where Anna Lea joined him to talk about what inspired his latest work.
+His 2016 novel Belgravia was partially inspired by Attingham Park in Shropshire and Montacute House in Somerset, where Anna Lea joined him to talk about his latest work.

 Downton Abbey was set during an exciting time in history and kept viewers hooked with each episode.
 Is Belgravia similar?

 Belgravia was first published in installments, a very popular Victorian practice, with the Prologue and 10 weekly chapters released on an immersive app, each ending with a cliffhanger.
 I wanted to start the novel with a very famous social event.
 I chose the Duchess of Richmond’s ball in 1815, which was held in Brussels, where some of the Allied troops fighting Napoleon were encamped.
 Napoleon was marching from Paris, and by the night of the ball he was on the doorstep.
 Many of the guests at the ball were young officers, so they had to leave at once to go to their regiments.
 They fought the battle of Quatre Bras the next day, which turned into Waterloo, and a great many of them were killed.
 So you have this tragic moment where several of the young officers found dead on the field were still in their parade uniform, their evening dress, for the Duchess’s ball.

 What do you find so compelling about the 19th century?

 It was a period of tremendous social change.
 There were huge advances in all areas – everything was changing – and new fortunes meant that new people were entering high society.
 Half the peerage dates from this time, but they preferred it to be veiled in historic charm, as if it were all part of ‘good old England’.
 It seemed a good setting for the novel, which in one sense is about the rivalry between the new and the established order.
 Everyone is tussling away to get control of their lives; that’s what novels are about.

 Several settings in Belgravia are based on National Trust places – why?